 You should do the same to maintain a strong relationship with your donors.
 Keep track of their lives on social media and call to wish them on special occasions.
 Goes to show that you care about them beyond your fundraising needs.
 Start with developing a personal connection with your long-term donors.
 Next time, it’s a special occasion for your cause, you can count on them to do their part.

 A phone call can be pretty effective in keeping your donors engaged, letting them know that they, not their money, is what you hold valuable to the organization and giving them updates about your work from time to time.
 It is not enough to just make sure they are aware of your existence through newsletters and pamphlets.Your social media posts on their feed might as well be Rohan’s wordless nod when our eyes meet by chance.
 Instead, be like Sidney.
 Take an extra step to reach out to your donors and show your appreciation.
-That’s the best way to build a relationship over time.Tags: advice, Cloud Calling, development donor relations, donor, donor development strategies, donor loyalty, donor recognition, donor relations, donor relations and stewardship, donor relations best practices, donor relationship management, donor relationships, donor stewardship, Fundraising, Non profits, Phone Banking, stewardship and donor relations
+That’s the best way to build a relationship over time.Tags: advice, Cloud Calling, development donor relations, donor, donor development strategies, donor loyalty, donor recognition, donor relations, donor relations and stewardship, donor relations best practices, donor relationship management, donor stewardship, Fundraising, Phone Banking, stewardship and donor relations